Short URL for this page:

 In November, after Hull's surrender of Detroit, Wood received his much-coveted orders for service "where war is most active."
 He had long felt the great wrongs suffered by our country, and deeply deprecated the apathy of the nation in not resisting continuing insults and British oppression.

-p73 In General Harrison's Campaign of 1813, in the Northwest, Wood was virtually the Chief Engineer, Captain Indicates a West Point graduate and gives his Class.Gratiot being most of the time absent on other duty, or too sick for active service.
+p73 In General Harrison's Campaign of 1813, in the Northwest, Wood was virtually the Chief Engineer, Captain Indicates a West Point graduate, Class of 1806: a link to his biographical entry in Cullum's Register.Gratiot being most of the time absent on other duty, or too sick for active service.
 Wood's comprehensiveness of mind, his remarkably mature judgment, and fertility of resources, were exhibited in every step and detail of this most arduous campaign.
 General Harrison, in his official despatch, says: "Captain Gratiot, of the Engineers, having been for a long time much indisposed, the task of fortifying the post devolved on Captain Wood.
 It could not have been placed in better hands.
 Permit me to recommend him to the President, and to assure you that any mark of his approbation bestowed on Captain Wood would be highly gratifying to the whole of the troops who witnessed his arduous exertions."
 On the recommendation of his commanding general, Wood was brevetted, May 6, 1813, a Major "for distinguished services in the Defense of Ft.
 Meigs."
 In his order of the day to his command, Harrison further says: "Where merit was so general, indeed almost universal, it is difficult to discriminate.
 The General cannot, however, omit to mention the names of those whose situation gave them an opportunity of being more particularly useful.
 From the long illness of Captain Gratiot, of the Corps of Engineers, the arduous and important duties of fortifying the camp devolved on Captain Wood, of that corps.
 In assigning to him the first palm of merit, as far as relates to the transactions within the works, the General is convinced his decision will be awarded by every individual in the camp who witnessed his indefatigable exertions, his consummate skill in providing for the safety of every point, and in foiling any attempt of the enemy, and his undaunted bravery in the performance of his duty in the most exposed situations."

 After raising the siege of Ft.
 Meigs, and being foiled in his attack upon Ft.
 Stephenson, Proctor, with his British forces and savages, retreated across Detroit Straits to Malden, Can., which he abandoned after Perry's victory on Lake Erie, and was pursued by Harrison to the Thames River, where Proctor and Tecumseh were utterly routed, Oct.
 5, 1813, Major Wood in this battle being again highly distinguished.